Man Steals a Silencer and Gun Sight From a Missoula Store - NewsBreak

 Missoula, MT (KGVO-AM News) - On November 7, 2022, Missoula County Dispatch received a report that a silver Toyota Camry had been recently stolen in Granite County.
 A Missoula Deputy was on routine patrol in the area of Interstate 90 and received a report of the theft.
 The visibility conditions...

-Missoula, MT (KGVO-AM News) - On November 4, 2022, at approximately 2:00 a.m., Missoula Police Department officers responded to gunshots fired at a vehicle downtown.
+Missoula, MT (KGVO-AM News) - On November 5, 2022, at approximately 11:45 a.m., a Missoula Police Department officer responded to the Poverello Center for a reported disturbance between two females.
+When the officer arrived, he observed one female bleeding and holding her face.
 Police Public Information Officer Lydia Arnold picks up the story.
-“The Missoula Police Department responded and observed a vehicle with a bullet hole with a...

 Dear Montana Officers, First Responders, Plow Drivers: Thank You